 00/01/1900 18:00if formatted as a date.
 This is reasonably easy to spot because of the 0th of January!

 Note that the value 12 is ambiguous, because Excel doesn't differentiate between integer and float numbers: it could just refer to the day (the integer 12) or mean exactly midnight on the day (the float 12.0).
 This is one reason why we have the three data types!

 Columns of this type contain location labels showing where the data in the row was recorded.
 All of the labels must have been included in the Locations worksheet.

-Columns of this type contain taxon names showing what taxon the data in the row was recorded from.
+Columns of this type contain taxon names showing the taxon from which other data in the row was recorded.
 All of the values in the row must appear in the

 Taxon Names column in the Taxa worksheet.